bitforce/Pruner/README.md

 the clean command from the project root unless specifying the levels of subdirectories you are under.
 Running `man clean` will also bring up useful information about the command.

+The long options do not work; rather they are stated simply for clarification.

 **Testing has only been done on BSD & Darwin environments; however, the command is intended to work across Linux platforms**